stephenfeagin/stephenfeagin.com/content/page/about.md

 love for programming through coursework in computational statistics and quantitative research methods.

-I primarily use Python for general programming and web development, and R for stats and data work.
-I always like trying out new languages (recent experiments include Go and Julia).
+I primarily use Python and Go for general programming and web development, and R for stats and data work.
+I always like trying out new languages (like Julia, which I find super interesting).
 I'm particularly interested in the role that data and software tools can play in non-profits and organizations that advance social good.